codingupastorm/sc-docs/docs/deploying-your-first-smart-contract.rst

 Getting funds
 ^^^^^^^^^^^^^

 The easiest way to get some TSTRAT is use the `smart contracts faucet <https://smartcontractsfaucet.stratisplatform.com/>`_.
 To receive 100 TSTRAT, specify a TSTRAT address from your wallet.
+Make a note of the address you used.
+Use this TSTRAT address for deploying and testing the smart contract.

 Alternatively, if you want to get more involved and earn some TSTRAT along the way, feel free to start mining!
 To begin mining, restart your node with an address from your wallet:

 ::

-  dotnet run -addnode=13.64.119.220 -addnode=20.190.57.145 -addnode=40.68.165.12 -mine=1 -mineaddress=[A_WALLET_ADDRESS]
+  dotnet run -addnode=13.64.119.220 -addnode=20.190.57.145 -addnode=40.68.165.12 -mine=1 -mineaddress=[YOUR_WALLET_ADDRESS]

+Use the TSTRAT address you use for the mine address when deploying and testing the smart contract.

 Deploying the auction smart contract
 ------------------------------------